-where <option> is functions, variables, terminal or set.
-If no option is used, gnuplot saves functions, variables, set options and the last plot (splot) command.
+If no option is specified, gnuplot saves functions, variables, set options and the last plot (splot) command.

 saved files are written in text format and may be read by the load command.
 For save with the set option or without any option, the terminal choice and the output filename are written out as a comment, to get an output file that works in other installations of gnuplot, without changes and without risk of unwillingly overwriting files.